bibboxen/bibbox/plugins/fbs/README.md

 # FBS plugin
-Handel communication with FBS library system over the SIP2 protocol.
+Handles communication with FBS library system using the SIP2 protocol.

 ## Configuration
-Require configuration from the "ctrl" plugin on the "fbs.config" event.
+Required configuration from the "ctrl" plugin on the "fbs.config" event:

 ```javascript
 {